-- ▶ In the Windows start folder, open zenon Tools in the COPA-DATA folder - Select Keyblock Runtime Start - the program starts and automatically starts the Runtime - ▶ The program blocks all access to the operating system.
+- ▶ in the Windows start folder under COPA-DATA open the folder Tools - ► Select Keyblock Runtime Start - ▶ the program starts and automatically starts the Runtime - ▶ The program blocks all access to the operating system.

 WINDOWS KEY

 When locking the system keys, the normal operation of the scroll bars with the mouse in the Runtime is also blocked.
 You can work around the blocking with the help of the context menu.